‘SUPERMAN IV: THE QUEST FOR PEACE’

 ‘Superman IV’ is regarded by the critics as the worst ‘Superman’ movie ever made and was a commercial failure.
 But I honestly found myself enjoying this for the first time in the DVD collection.

 The criticism laid on ‘Superman IV’ is for its poor special effects and dodgy action sequences.
 Yes, the special effects for this movie aren’t good.
-But I can excuse it for that as I found the story very good.
+But I can excuse it for that as I found the story rather intriguing.

 I found the theme of nuclear disarmament interesting and thought-provoking to watch in this movie.
 We’re still no better than where we were with nuclear arms in today’s society compared with 1987.